crate/crate/docs/general/ddl/partitioned-tables.rst

     cr> UPDATE parted_table set content = 'now panic!', day = '2014-04-07'
     ...
 WHERE id = 1;
-    SQLActionException[ColumnValidationException: Validation failed for day: Updating a partitioned-by column is not supported]
+    ColumnValidationException[Validation failed for day: Updating a partitioned-by column is not supported]

 When using a :ref:`generated column <ref-generated-columns>` as ``PARTITIONED BY`` column all the columns referenced in its *generation expression* cannot be